 - Snake bite toxicity

 - Ligament or tendon injuries

-- Bite wounds or injuries from fighting with other animals
+- Bite wounds or injuries from other animals

 What's the definition of an accident?

 All policies have a specific definition of accident.
 Generally, this refers to a single, specific and unintentional incident which can be said to have occurred at a distinct time and place.

 How much does accident only pet insurance cost?

 You can expect an accident only pet insurance policy to cost from $36 for dogs and $30 for cats each month* – that's around half the price of a comprehensive pet insurance policy.
 Remember, prices differ based on pet age and breed.
 Here's an overview of accident only pet insurance costs compared to other policies: